FaisalAlshammari/Dijkstra/README.md

 by the user.
 Note that the user will enter two integers representing the vertices he/she is asking about and your program will highlight (with a different color) the shortest path between them.

+*exe file and a smaple run of the program is [HERE](https://github.com/FaisalAlshammari/Dijkstra/tree/main/exe)*